masterabdul/auto-pro/README.md

 # auto-pro
-An advance automation framework to test we and mobile app
+An advance automation framework to test web and mobile apps